How community-building and cultural exchange helped Como’s most beautiful corner thrive!

 What’s New: With support from Como Friends, the Marjorie McNeely Conservatory has added another new feature to the Japanese garden experience at Como.
 The Huelsmann Meditative Garden is a traditional karesansui garden of raked sand and rock that highlights the concept of yohaku-no-bi, or the beauty of blank space.

 - Como Friends’ support has been essential to the growth of the Marjorie McNeely Conservatory’s Japanese horticultural collection, providing 100 percent of the funding for The Ordway Gardens wing opened in 2013.

 - Louis W. Hill, Jr., grandson of railroad executive James J. Hill, is credited with starting St. Paul’s “town affiliation” with Nagasaki.
 A fan of Asian art, Hill had been to Nagasaki before World War II.

-- The Obon Festival, the high-point of the Japanese garden’s summer season, has been cancelled this year to help prevent the spread of COVID-19.
-Next year’s celebration is slated for August 21, 2021.
+- The Obon Festival, the high-point of the Japanese garden’s summer season, is on August 21, 2022.